 A ductless system is essentially a unit that hangs on a wall in your home and both heats and cools a designated space.
-There is also an outside condensor unit that goes along with the indoor unit as well.
-These units are quite popular for recently finished attics or other room-additions to a home.
+There is also an outside condenser unit that goes along with the indoor unit as well.
+These units are quite popular for recently finished attics or other room additions to a home.

 Why Would You Get A Ductless System?

-The easiest answer is so that you wouldn’t have to pay for new duct work to be ran to the space.
-Duct work can be quite complicated and generally hides behind a lot of walls and floors.
-Designing and installation of new duct work to a new area can easily climb to over $10,000 alone.
+The easiest answer is so that you wouldn’t have to pay for new ductwork to be run to the space.
+Ductwork can be quite complicated and generally hides behind a lot of walls and floors.
+Designing and installation of new ductwork in a new area can easily climb to over $10,000 alone.
 Therefore, a ductless system can at times save you some money.
-For further information, here are some pros and cons of a ductless system.

-- Can be cheaper than paying for new duct work to be designed and ran to space.
+- Can be cheaper than paying for new ductwork to be designed and run to space.

-- Minimally invasive installation making them less vulnerable to air leakage.
+- Minimally invasive installation makes them less vulnerable to air leakage

 - A ductless system can last longer than a normal heating and cooling system.

-- Up-front cost can be higher than an average AC or furnace installation.
+- Up-front costs can be higher than an average AC or furnace installation.

 - Regular maintenance can be tricky.

 - Some people do not prefer the look of the ductless unit hanging on their walls.